michaeljennings7/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An analysis of Kickstarter campaigns
-Performing analysis on kickstarter data
+Performing analysis on kickstarter data using pivot tables and filters.